18 May Off

 Gold coast Cobia fishing

-Large Cobia are often mistaken for sharks, when hooked they tend to rise to the surface with there tail and dorsal fin poking out above the surface and it can be very hard to tell the difference at times, until you get them a little closer to the boat.
+Large Cobia are often mistaken for sharks.
+When hooked they tend to rise to the surface with there tail and dorsal fin poking out above the surface.
+It can be very hard to tell the difference at times, until you get them a little closer to the boat.

-Cobia are highly migratory and live at least 10 years with some reaching up to 15 years of age. they possess a tremendous growth rate and often gain up to 6kgs per year.
+Cobia are highly migratory and live at least 10 years with some reaching up to 15 years of age.
+They possess a tremendous growth rate and often gain up to 6kgs per year.
 The world record for Cobia is 135lbs.
-They are an open water fish and found almost worldwide in tropical, subtropical and warm temperate waters.
+Cobia are an open water fish and found almost worldwide in tropical, subtropical and warm temperate waters.
 Cobia are very common in the waters off south east Queensland.
-Orientating themselves around rocky out crops, gravelly reef between 10-60 metres deep and anywhere that large concentrations of bait fish gather.
+Orientating themselves around rocky out crops and gravelly reefs.
+Usually between 10-60 metres deep and anywhere that large concentrations of bait fish gather.
 Their wide flat heads, long lower jaw, cylindrical grey bodies with dark lateral stripe and a white under sides make them easily identifiable.

 Aggressive opportunistic feeders, Cobia often hunt in packs chasing food from the surface to the bottom.
 They will eat just about everything, generally speaking when targetting cobia live baits such as Yellowtail, slimy mackerel and tailor work best.
 They will however also respond to dead baits including pilchards, mullet, tuna fillets, crabs and small sting rays.
 Burley definately helps when targetting cobia offshore, a constant trickle of mashed fish will draw the big brutes in to the baits.
 Live baits should be set at varying depths both under balloons and pinned to the bottom.